Stay one step ahead of fraudsters with this useful guide on how to spot typical scam calls, texts and emails

 All the usual signs

 As with email and phone scams, the common traits are the same for text scams.
-Does it convey a sense of urgency, often coupled with a threat for inaction.
+Does it convey a sense of urgency, often coupled with a threat to meet a deadline.
 Does it contain spelling or punctuation mistakes?
 And is it asking you for personal details?
-If in doubt, give us a ring.
+If in doubt, as mentioned above, ensure you never click on any links and always forward the message onto 7726.
+We can then look into it.

 Other online scams